check-spelling/check-spelling-docs/Event-descriptions.md

 Alternatively, you can remove `use_sarif: ...` from the job in which case the classic error reporting mechanism will be used.

+### `use_sarif` and private repositories

+GitHub SARIF processing requires GitHub Advanced Security to be enabled.

+This is possible for Public repositories on GitHub.com and for Enterprise Repositories, but it's possible that you can't use it with Private repositories on GitHub.com.

+#### Resolution

+* Switch to an enterprise plan (?)
+* Remove `use_sarif`
+* If you have a use for the sarif output beyond GitHub's handling, please file a bug describing your use case -- it's possible to adjust the code to handle this case, but this wasn't supported in the initial implementation, so you are here.

 ## minified-file

 The file has really long lines.
 It's probably minified.